ideal-postcodes/postcodes.io/README.md

 node server.js // Default environment is development
 ```

+## Docker

+This repository builds 2 both application and database services as docker containers

-### Running with Docker
+### Application

-Postcodes.io is packaged as a Docker container identified on the Docker Hub as `idealpostcodes/postcodes.io`.
+The Postcodes.io application is packaged as a Docker container identified on the Docker Hub as `idealpostcodes/postcodes.io`.

+Example usage:

 ```
 docker run -d -p 8000 idealpostcodes/postcodes.io